 Salut, Bahla Oman the archaeological site is some 26km southwest of Bahla in northern Oman.
 It may well turn out to be at the centre of the most important Oman archaeology site.

 However, it’s hardly known and is, at the moment, not ‘open’ for casual visits.
 If entry is permitted I have included it in my updated Bradt Guide to Oman, below.

 The site is at the flood plain formed by Continue reading “Salut Fort Bahla Oman Archaeological Site near Bisya is well worth visiting – if its made possible by the Oman government“

 Oman’s OMRAN, the Oman Government Tourism development company, and UAE-based company DAMAC have announced a development partnership to develop the Mina Sultan Qaboos Waterfront into a $1 billion major integrated tourism and lifestyle destination in Muscat.

-Oman is a destination for migratory birds during Spring and Autumn.
+Oman is a destination for migratory birds during Spring and Autumn, in addition to resident birds in Oman.
 Some pass through, others like White Storks and Steppe Eagles overwinter in Oman using it as a food larder and return to breeding grounds to the north.
-But there are some that come to Oman and breed, and included in these are the Sooty Falcon, Falco concolor.
+But there are some that come to Oman and breed, and included in these is the Sooty Falcon in Oman, Falco concolor.

 The Sooty Falcon is a medium-sized falcon with, as its name suggests, a colour that is a shade of grey, perhaps Continue reading “Sooty Falcon in Oman – Film”